 - Electronic files of the results will be stored for only two weeks after being sent to the instructor.

-- CIS cannot process exams completed in pen or those with folds or tears, as these may damage our scanning equipment.
+- CIS cannot process exams completed in pen or those with folds, tears, or are damp as these may damage our scanning equipment.
 These exams will need to be manually graded by the instructor.

-- Students respondents must use a #2 pencil; as pens may not scan reliably.
-See instructions below.
+- Students respondents must use a #2 pencil; all other types of pencils and pens will not scan reliably.

 - Scanners do not recognize hand-printed or machine-printed characters.